Virtual-Coffee/VC-Community-Docs/docs/coffee-table-groups/guides/guide-to-accountabilibuddies.md

 ### The Breakfast Club (Thursday Meeting)

-#### 9:00-9:45/10:00 AM ET
+#### Wakey Wakey Time (~60 min)

 This time is akin to our random chatter before Virtual Coffee announcements.
 People (read: Meg) are still waking up and getting to their computers.
 By the first half hour, we usually have a good group online so we get some chit-chat in before settling down.

-#### 10:00–11:40 AM ET
+#### Accountabilibuddies Time (~100 min)

-We've decided that 10:00 AM is our "buckle down" time and any chatter after that should be focused on helping each other with the tasks at hand.
+We've decided that the top of the first hour is our "buckle down" time and any chatter after that should be focused on helping each other with the tasks at hand.
 This period is treated much like the `#co-working-room` atmosphere.
 We're all mainly concentrated on our various tasks.
 Someone will break the silence occasionally and we chat for a few minutes, but then we get back into the workflow.

-At 11:40 AM, we shut down the Zoom room to allow attendees ample time for a break before Virtual Coffee begins at noon.
+Twenty minutes before Virtual Coffee, we shut down the session to allow attendees ample time for a break between Zoom meetings.